WHAT’S IT ALL ABOUT?

 READY TO SIGN UP?

-If your congregation is interested in participating in the 2019 Learning Communities Initiative, here is what is required:
+If your congregation is interested in participating in a Fall/Winter 2019 cohort, here is what is required:

 - Gather a Guiding Team of four to six members willing to engage in the three 2019 trainings listed above.
 Each Guiding Team will be responsible to help others from the congregation to participate in the activities and learning that will take place between trainings.